gaetanlop/ML_bestiary/README.md

 Results analysis | 04/20/2021 | 10
 Creation of a teaser | 05/04/2021` | 7

-**Scraping:** In total we scrapped over 12000 monsters on 30 different websites.
+**Scraping:** In total we scrapped over 12000 monsters on 30 different websites among which famous video games like MapleStory, DeadCells, Binding Of Isaac, Dofus, Chrono and more.

+**Data Cleaning:** In total we did three rounds of training.
+During the first one, we only remoed images that do not look like monsters (errors from the scraping).
+During the second one, we removed the datasets with a totally different style of images.
+For the last one, we created repositories with images of the same type (ie labeling of the images into classes: humans, drakes ...).

 **Trying different architectures of Generative adversarial networks models:** The final architecture that we re using is the StyleGAN 2 ADA developed by NVidia researchers in october 2020 ([github](https://github.com/NVlabs/stylegan2-ada) | [paper](https://arxiv.org/pdf/2006.06676.pdf))